Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 One can take this analysis further by considering stars belonging exclusively to the stellar halo with $-1<\eta<0.3$.
 If the GSE indeed dominates the mass budget of the stellar halo \citep[as suggested in][]{belokurov2018, naidu2020}, this selection should define an age--metallicity relation for the stellar halo's most massive contributor(s) which we show in the left panel of Figure~\ref{fig:mw_metal_evolution}.
 Here, we observe a well-defined age--metallicity relation for the stellar halo with a different slope to that of the disc shown in the right panel of Fig \ref{fig:mw_metal_evolution}.
 We also notice that the relation truncates abruptly at $\tau\sim10\,\rm{Gyr}$, which we interpret as marking the time when the major building block of the stellar halo ceased forming stars and fully merged with the proto-Galaxy.
 We show the distribution of GCs from \cite{vandenberg2013} with overlaid blue diamonds, which trace the envelope of this age--metallicity relation.
 The other outliers are either known \textit{in-situ} GCs or Pal 12 (which is associated with the Sagittarius stream \citealt{dinescu2000}, and see discussion in \citealt{bellazzini2020}).

 Therefore, the characteristic ``spin-up'' metallicity of $[\rm{Fe/H}]\sim-1.2$ (overlaid as a dashed line) may not define when the Galaxy started acquiring its rotation, but rather the approximate time when the GSE started interacting with the proto-MW.
-Using the spin-up metallicity ($\rm{[Fe/H]_{spin\text{-}up}}\sim-1.2$) together with the age--metallicity relation for the stellar halo, we situate this event some $\tau_{\rm spin\text{-}up}\sim11\,$Gyr ago.
+We can associate this with the last significant merger (i.e. the GSE) by using the age--metallicity relation of the stellar halo, which should be predominantly comprised of GSE stars at the young and metal-rich end.
+Therefore, using the spin-up metallicity ($\rm{[Fe/H]_{spin\text{-}up}}\sim-1.2$) together with the age--metallicity relation for the stellar halo, we situate this event some $\tau_{\rm spin\text{-}up}\sim11\,$Gyr ago.
 This is about a Gyr before the characteristic age--metallicity drop that corresponds to when the last major building block of the stellar halo merged with the Galaxy at $z\sim2$ ($\tau=10\,\rm{Gyr}$).
 Interestingly, this is consistent with the complementary study of \cite{dimatteo2019}, who used the existence of high-$\alpha$ stars on halo-like orbits in APOGEE together with the $\alpha$-age relation of \citep{adibekyan2012} to estimate the window of disc heating that occurred following the last significant merger in the MW.
 Finally, we also note the presence of metal-poor ($-1.0\leq\rm{[Fe/H]}\leq-0.3$), old ($\tau>10\,\rm{Gyr}$) high-$\alpha$ heated disc stars sitting above the stellar halo age--metallicity relation.
 To be more precise, these stars are an amalgamate of kicked-up high-$\alpha$ disc and starburst stars that formed during the last significant merger.

 Similarly, the disc (right panel of Figure~\ref{fig:mw_metal_evolution}) also defines its own age--metallicity relation where the high-$\alpha$ metal-poor end at $\rm{[Fe/H]}\sim-0.8$ has a typical age of $\tau\sim13\,\rm{Gyr}$.
 The existence of disc-like stars older than this time implies that the thick disc may already have been forming during the epoch of reonisation ($z\sim7$) and retained some rotation to the present.
 This would imply that whatever was accreted by the MW before $z\sim7$ could not have been too disruptive.